The £3,000 Mistake That Changed My Hosting Strategy

 What GDPR Compliance Actually Means for Agencies

-Beyond the legal requirements, UK hosting simplifies your client contracts.
-You can confidently tell clients their data never leaves British soil.
-This eliminates pages of legal jargon from your hosting agreements.
-It also reduces your liability if something goes wrong.
+Beyond the legalities, UK hosting simplifies your client contracts.
+You can tell clients with confidence their data never leaves British soil.
+That cuts pages of legal jargon from your agreements and reduces liability if something goes wrong.

-Many of my agency friends struggle with GDPR compliance documentation.
-They spend hours reading legal documents about data transfer agreements.
-UK hosting cuts through this complexity.
-You simply tell clients their data stays in the UK and point to your hosting provider's compliance certificates.
+Plenty of my agency friends wrestle with GDPR paperwork.
+They burn hours on data transfer agreements.
+UK hosting cuts through the complexity.
+Tell clients their data stays in the UK and point to your hosting provider's compliance certificates.

 - No complex Standard Contractual Clauses with international providers